lok-i/MiniCheetahEnv/gym-MiniCheetahEnv/README.md

 </p>

 ## Dynamics Randomization:
 An exclusive class has been implemented for dynamics radmomization.
 It uniformly sample friction and mass values (as of now) and adds it to the robot.
-In future we could also add other parameters like latency, decreasing of motor strength, inconsistent link dimensions, etc. We can also further randomize the domain parameters (i.e. terrrain and image feed) for robustness.[check in dynamics_randomization.py](https://github.com/lok-i/MiniCheetahEnv/blob/main/gym-MiniCheetahEnv/gym_MiniCheetahEnv/envs/src/dynamics_randomization.py)
+In future we could also add other parameters like latency, decreasing of motor strength, inconsistent link dimensions, etc. We can also further randomize the domain parameters (i.e. terrrain and image feed) for robustness. [check in dynamics_randomization.py](https://github.com/lok-i/MiniCheetahEnv/blob/main/gym-MiniCheetahEnv/gym_MiniCheetahEnv/envs/src/dynamics_randomization.py)

 ## Additional Terrains:

-Since we are targeting locomotion on discontinuous terrains, I have added other types of terrains which could be easily selected while initializing the env.[check in world.py](https://github.com/lok-i/MiniCheetahEnv/blob/main/gym-MiniCheetahEnv/gym_MiniCheetahEnv/envs/src/world.py)
+Since we are targeting locomotion on discontinuous terrains, I have added other types of terrains which could be easily selected while initializing the env. [check in world.py](https://github.com/lok-i/MiniCheetahEnv/blob/main/gym-MiniCheetahEnv/gym_MiniCheetahEnv/envs/src/world.py)

 ### Stair Case: